 Lundbeck markets a number of different pharmaceuticals for the treatment of psychiatric and neurological disorders.
 The most recently launched compounds include: Rexulti® (brexpiprazole), Northera® (droxidopa), Trintellix (vortioxetine) formerly known as Brintellix, and Abilify Maintena® (aripiprazole).

 More information about our products, including boxed warnings

-Lundbeck employs approximately 5,300 people worldwide, 700 of whom are based in Denmark.
+Lundbeck employs approximately 5,000 people worldwide.
 We have employees in 55 countries, and our products are registered in more than 100 countries.
 We have production facilities in China, Denmark, France and Italy and research centers in Denmark and China.
-Lundbeck generated revenue of approximately DKK 14.6 billion in 2015.
+Lundbeck generated revenue of approximately DKK 15.6 billion in 2016.

 More key figures

 Lundbeck’s Executive Management consists of six members and is being headed by Kåre Schultz, President & CEO.